Tuesday, October 29, 2024

 Morris Graves, Winter Bouquets. gouache painting on paper.

-Papermaking references found in shelf to the right of the desk.
+Papermaking references found in shelf to the left of the desk.

 Examples of artist made tapa [bark cloth] of mulberry bark [Kozo]